DangerLin/DangerLin.github.io/_posts/2026-02-05-The-Bond-Electron-(BE)-Matrix-A-Compact-Way-to-Encode-Molecular-Structure.md

 description: Struggling with determining the major product of a ring-closing reaction?
 Wanna know if the cyclization reaction you design for your project is feasible?
 You may want to learn Baldwin's rules.
 date: 2026-02-05 17:00:00 -0500
 author: Danger
-categories: [Machine learning, molecular representation],[Organic chemistry]
+categories: [Machine learning, molecular representation] [Organic chemistry]
 tags: [molecular representation]
 ---